hotelcaliforniabm/duxel/README.md

 The holes are used to hook in the ratchet straps needed to get the diagonal cross tension that keeps the structure together.

+The reason the sheets are sized 11.5in is to maximize the amount we can cut out of a 4x8ft plywood sheet (the drill bit eats the margins).

 The node sheet dxf files are ready to be sent over to your fabricator of choice.
 I recommend letting them know that the sheets are meant to be slid together so that they get the machine set up with the right tolerance.
 You will need a 1/4" diameter drill bit or otherwise you will have to modify the files.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/node/3:4in%20plywood%20node%20sheet.jpg "Düxel Node Sheet")